rebcabin/tangledown/README.md

 One way: run `python3 tangledown.py REAMDE.md` at the command line.
 That command should _overwrite_ tangledown.py.
 The code for tangledown.py is inside this here README.md that you're reading right now.
 The name of the file to overwrite, namely `tangledown.py`, is embedded inside this here README.md itself, in the `file` attribute of a `<tangle ...>` tag.
 Read about `tangle` tags [below](#section-tangle-tags)!

-If you said `python3 tangledown.py MY-FOO.md`, then you would tangle the code out of `MY-FOO.md`.
+If you said `python3 tangledown.py MY-FOO.md`, then you would tangle code out of `MY-FOO.md`.
 You'll do that once you start writing your own code in Tangledown.
 You will love it!
 We have some big examples that we'll write about elsewhere.
 Those examples include embedded code and microcode for exotic hardware, all written in Python!